ahansson/hgrid-css/README.md

 ### Zero Config.
 Flat Learning Curve

-Hgrid is not a UI framework, but a starting point intended to make HTML work out of the box.
-It provides some sensible defaults so you can start prototyping without having to deal with browser quirks, unstyled elements and basic responsivity.
+**Hgrid** is a starting point intended to make HTML work out of the box.
+It's not a UI framework, but provides some sensible defaults so you can start prototyping without having to deal with browser quirks, unstyled elements and basic responsivity.

 ## Documentation

 Website: [https://hgrid.io](https://hgrid.io)

-⚠️ _Documentation may be incomplete._

 ## Versions

-Latest: **0.5.3-beta**
+Latest: **0.5.4-beta**

 See [releases](https://github.com/ahansson/hgrid-css/releases) on GitHub.
 <br><br>

 ## How to install

-**As a packet:**
+### **As a node module:**

 ```bash
 npm install hgrid-css --save-dev